KDE/digikam-doc/export_tools/local_export.rst

     - **Include the sidecars of the items** will copy any existing sidecar files.
     - **Overwrite existing items in the target** will overwrite target files if they are already present.
     - **Use the album path of the items in the target** will rename target files using the original album path as a template name.

-A list of files from the collections to be exported is display below.
-By default, the tool proposes to export the currently selected items from the icon-view.
-The **+** Photos button can be used to append more items to the list.

 The **Adjust image properties** check-box enables a set of options to convert files to another **Image format** (JPEG, or PNG).
 The photos will be resized before copying to the target.
 The **Image quality** and **Image length** settings will be used to adjust the maximum height and the compression.
 The width calculation will be done so as to maintain the aspect ratio.